Educational Equity and Why It Matters

 Open Discussion of Race and Racism

 In addition, it turns out that talking about racism also reduces prejudice and increases educational equity, particularly among children whose levels of prejudice are high.
 This article showed that when high and low prejudice children talk about race and racism, it generally reduces prejudice.
-And this article shows that teaching history in ways that includes discussion of race and racism leads to greater reductions in prejudice than teaching the same lesson that omits information about race and racism.
+Other research shows that teaching history in ways that includes discussion of race and racism leads to greater reductions in prejudice than teaching the same lesson that omits information about race and racism.

 Reducing the Impact of Negative Stereotypes

 A subtle but powerful contributor to achievement gaps is broadly held stereotypes denigrating the intellectual ability of Black and Latinx students in general, and girls in math.
 As early as elementary school, these stereotypes can be invoked subtly by, for example, characterizing a test as a measure of ability.